whatmakeart/whatmakeart.github.io/content/video/animation.md

   - stub
 ---

-Animation can be broadly separated into to categories: 2D Animation andf 3D Animation.
+Animation can be broadly separated into to categories: 2D Animation and 3D Animation.

 ## 2D Animation